Last Updated on October 29, 2025 by Maryam Siddiqui

 If you find yourself unable to sustain yourself financially on the non-lucrative residence permit due to unforeseen circumstances, can you apply for a work permit?

-Well, the answer to this question is a yes.
-However, you can only apply for a work permit after you have obtained a non-lucrative visa from Spain.
-This means that you cannot have both at the same time.
-After the first year, you can request a switch from a non-lucrative visa to a different residence permit that permits employment.
+Well, the answer to this question is yes.
+However, you can only apply for a work permit after obtaining your non-lucrative visa in Spain.
+In other words, you cannot hold both visas simultaneously.
+After completing your first year of residence, you may apply to switch from a non-lucrative visa to another type of residence visa that allows you to work legally in Spain.

 However, you need to secure work before switching to the new residence permit that allows you to work.
 You must have an employment pre-contract and the appropriate work qualification.